Analysis shows 2020 votes still vulnerable to hacking

 “We should replace antiquated equipment, and paperless equipment in particular, as soon as possible,” the report recommends.

 The analysis comes as Congress is debating how much federal government help is needed to ensure state election systems are protected.
-Democrats have put forward legislation to require paper balloting, give more assistance to the states and give them more dollars to make improvements.
-But some Republicans, including Senate Majority Leader Mitch McConnell, are wary of too much federal intervention.
+Democrats have put forward legislation to require paper balloting, give more assistance to the states and give them more money to make improvements.
+But some Republicans, including Senate Majority Leader Mitch McConnell, are wary of too much federal intervention and have said no more funding is needed.

 Using voter registration and turnout data, the Brennan Center estimates that as many as 12% of voters, or around 16 million people, will vote on paperless equipment in November 2020.
 Security experts have said that paper-based systems provide better security because they create a record that voters can review before casting their ballots and election workers can use them to audit results.